laristra/ristra-utils/README.md

 being available, although it may be neccessary to define a special I/O task type to insure this.

+For an initial example of the registry, look at 'ristrall/io/test/registry.cc'.
+This file shows the basic registration of a set of I/O functions, which are then invoked through the runtime.
+Although currently incomplete, 'ristrall/io/interface.h' demonstrates the policy-based structure that can be used to select different backend implementations.
+Logic is already included for HDF5.

 <!-- vim: set tabstop=2 shiftwidth=2 expandtab fo=cqt tw=72 : -->